 The liquidity required to fund our working capital, capital expenditures and other cash needs is provided from a combination of internally generated cash flows and external debt financing.
-We have a \$25.0 million revolving credit facility with no additional availability as of December 31, 2021.
+We have a \$25.0 million revolving credit facility with no additional availability as of September 30, 2021 and December 31, 2020.

 Additionally, in February 2020, Jefferson issued \$264.0 million aggregate principal amount of Series 2020 Bonds.
 In August 2021, Jefferson also issued \$425.0 million aggregate principal amount of Series 2021 Bonds (see Note 8 to the combined consolidated financial statements).
-Jefferson intends to use a portion of the net proceeds to pay for or reimburse the cost of development, construction and acquisition of certain facilities.
+Jefferson used a portion of the net proceeds from the Series 2021 Bonds to repay certain indebtedness and intend to use a portion of the net proceeds to pay for or reimburse the cost of development, construction and acquisition of certain facilities.

-The liquidity provided by these sources is expected to be sufficient to fund the Company's working capital needs and capital expenditures program.
+The liquidity provided by these sources is expected to be sufficient to fund the company's working capital needs and capital expenditures program.
 Additionally, we expect to continue to be able to obtain financing upon reasonable terms as necessary.